-Matt Ensor is entering his third year with New Mexico Athletics as the Assistant Director of Communications.
-He is the primary media contact for the Lobo Men’s Basketball program while also serving as the secondary contact for Lobo Football.
+Matt Ensor is entering his fourth year with New Mexico Athletics.
+After serving three years as Assistant Director of Communications, Ensor was promoted to Associate Director in June of 2015.
+He is the primary media contact for the Lobo Men’s Basketball program while also overseeing student intern staff in the Athletic Communications office.

 Ensor spent his first two years in the department handling the day-to-day communication needs of New Mexico's men's soccer and women's basketball programs.
 He also managed the department's social media outlets during those years.
 While handling the media relations and social media campaigns of the men's soccer program, the Lobos advanced to the 2013 NCAA College Cup in Philadelphia.
 Lobo Soccer would produce seven MLS Draft picks in those two seasons as well.
 He also oversaw the publicity efforts of the Women's Basketball program who finished in the top ten nationally in attendance for a 14th straight season.
 Ensor promoted the campaigns of academic all-americans in both sports as well.